The FDA recently approved Pfizer to market Xalkori (crizotinib), targeted to

 will cost roughly $9600/month.
 This is far out

 of the financial reach of the vast majority of patients, although Pfizer is currently offering a

-The previously mentioned Zelboraf comes with its own steep price tag of $56,400 for a
+previously mentioned Zelboraf comes with its own steep price tag of $56,400 for a 6-month course of

 planned patient assistance programs, it is clear that these new, innovative genomic-based targeted

-advances in our understanding of the role of genomics in providing patient-specific therapy, only
+our understanding of the role of genomics in providing patient-specific therapy, only time will tell

-time will tell if the benefits will outweigh the costs enough to continue advancing medicine in
+if the benefits will outweigh the costs enough to continue advancing medicine in this

 1. FDA news release.
 FDA Approves Xalkori with companion diagnostic for a type of

 late-stage lung cancer.
 Found at: http://www.fda.gov/NewsEvents/Newsroom/PressAnnouncements/ucm269856.htm#.TlzssAv9VpM.email.
 Accessed 30 August 2011.

 Oncology: Non-Small-Cell Lung Cancer.
 Found at: http://www.nccn.org/professionals/physician_gls/pdf/nscl.pdf.
 Accessed 30 August 2011.